 Birchwood's Art Gallery!

-IT is a tool for learning and the key for raising standards in numeracy and literacy and all other subjects.
+Technology is a tool for learning and the key for raising standards in all subjects.
 Pupils use these tools to communicate and handle information and present it in a variety of ways.
 They learn to control a variety of electronic devices and develop an understanding of the use of control in everyday life.
 They use computer models to explore and test the answers to questions.
-Therefore, at Birchwood the teaching and learning of IT aims that children :
+Therefore, at Birchwood the teaching and learning of Computing aims that children :

 • can understand and apply the fundamental principles of computer science, including logic, algorithms, data representation, and communication